Getting Started

 A new saga

-While it would be possible to implement the new functionality in our existing ShippingPolicy saga, it's probably not a good idea.
+While it would be possible to implement the new functionality in our existing ShippingPolicy saga, it's not a good idea.
 That saga is about deciding whether or not to ship while we are now dealing with the process of executing that shipment.
 It's best to keep the single responsibility principle in mind and keep them separate.
 The result will be simpler sagas that are easier to test and easier to evolve in the future.

 In the ShippingPolicy saga class (inside the Shipping endpoint project), we already have the ShipOrder being sent from the ProcessOrder method at the end of the saga.
 Currently, this is being processed by the ShipOrderHandler class, also in the Shipping endpoint.
 Our aim is to replace that handler with a new saga.